Ancestor regression in linear structural equation models: Ancestor regression

 \subsection{Simulation example}

 We study ancestor regression in a small simulation example.
-We generate data from a SEM that can be represented by the directed acyclic graph in Fig.\ \ref{fig:SEM-DAG} and aim to infer the ancestors of $X_4$.
-We chose the precise setup such that neither of the adversarial cases discussed above is present.
-We let the sample size vary from $10^2$ to $10^6$ executing 200 simulation runs for each.
+We generate data from a linear structural equation model with $6$ variables.
+The causal order is fixed to be $X_1$ to $X_6$.
+Otherwise, the structure is randomized and changes per simulation run: $X_k$ is a parent of $X_l$ for $k<l$ with probability $0.4$ such that there is an average of $6$ parental relationships.
+The edge weights are sampled uniformly and the $\Psi_k$ are assigned by permuting a fixed set of $6$ error distributions.
+The full data generating process can be found in Section \ref{app:sim} of the supplementary material.

+We aim to find the ancestors of $X_4$ which can be any subset of $\left\{X_1,X_2,X_3\right\}$.
+We create $1000$ different setups and test each on sample sizes varying from $10^2$ to $10^6$.
 As a nonlinear function, we use $f\left(X_j\right) = X_j^3$.
-By z-statistics, we mean $z_k^4$ as defined in Theorem \ref{theo:norm}.
-We calculate p-values according to \eqref{eq:z-test} and apply a Bonferroni-Holm correction (without cutting of at $1$ for the sake of visualization) to them.
+By z-statistic, we mean $z_k^4$ as defined in Theorem \ref{theo:norm}.
+We calculate p-values according to \eqref{eq:z-test} and apply a Bonferroni-Holm correction (without cutting off at $1$ for the sake of visualization) to them.

-In Fig.\ \ref{fig:SEM-DAG}, we see the desired $\surd{n}$-growth of the absolute z-statistics for the ancestors, while for $X_5$ and $X_6$ their sample averages are close to their theoretical mean.
-The indirect ancestor is slightly harder to detect than the two parents.
+In Fig.\ \ref{fig:anc-x4-rand}, we see the desired $\surd{n}$-growth of the absolute z-statistic for the ancestors, while for the non-ancestors their sample averages are close to the theoretical mean under the asymptotic null distribution.
+Indirect ancestors are harder to detect than parents.
 Although the null distribution is only asymptotically achieved, the type I family-wise error rate is controlled for every sample size, supporting our method's main benefit, i.e., robustness against false causal discovery.